 The scene was set by Dr Michael Natusch of Cumulus Analytics, who talked about how innovation could be driven through collaboration.
-He described innovation in the context of a number of different organisational models, likening well-known organisations like Apple or Dell to each – and a thought provoking discussion ensued about what camp Apple falls into, gravitating around whether they are seen as first-to-market innovators or ‘fast followers’.
+He described innovation in the context of a number of different organizational models, likening well-known organizations like Apple or Dell to each – and a thought provoking discussion ensued about what camp Apple falls into, gravitating around whether they are seen as first-to-market innovators or ‘fast followers’.
 Influential blogger and consultant Neville Hobson, who was in attendance, has written an excellent blog about this very issue.

 Next up was Nissan’s General Manager for Social and Digital Media AMIE, David Parkinson.
-He described the organisation’s journey with social media monitoring and their aspirations to be the most innovative automotive brand on the market; explaining that their key objective across all markets is Reputation.
+He described the organization’s journey with social media monitoring and their aspirations to be the most innovative automotive brand on the market; explaining that their key objective across all markets is Reputation.